-If you have ever had the chance to browse the shelves of your local skin care boutique or even drugstore, you have likely noticed just how expensive any product advertising the term “anti-aging” can be.
-While vitamin E might not be the most instant anti-wrinkle remedy, studies have found it to yield improvement in fine lines, wrinkles, skin firmness and discoloration, notes Dr. Ilyas.
+If you have ever had the chance to browse the shelves of your local skincare boutique or even drugstore, you have likely noticed just how expensive any product advertising anti-aging can be.
+While vitamin E might not be the most instant anti-wrinkle remedy, studies have found it to yield improvement in fine lines, wrinkles, skin firmness, and discoloration over time [source], notes Dr. Ilyas.
 So instead of slathering a myriad of chemicals on your skin that promise to smooth fine lines, why not try the natural stuff first?

 Thanks to vitamin E’s anti-inflammatory and moisturizing properties, it may have the potential to aid in wound repair and skin barrier function, according to Dr. Brauer, although he says that more studies are warranted.
 “This all translates to vitamin E’s role in the protection and maintenance of skin integrity.”
 The next time you notice a cut that may turn into a scar, consider rubbing a little vitamin E on it to see if it can help the skin heal faster.

-Since vitamin E is an antioxidant, the best way to apply it is topically, much like you would apply vitamin C (via a serum).
-“Topically, it is so mild with healing and hydrating properties and prevents damage from free radicals that applying it first after cleansing is helpful prior to adding in other moisturizers and sunblocks,” says Dr. Ilyas.
+Since vitamin E is an antioxidant, the best way to apply it is topically, much like you would apply vitamin C, via a serum.
+“Topically, it is so mild with healing and hydrating properties, and it prevents damage from free radicals.
+Applying it first after cleansing is helpful prior to adding in other moisturizers and sunblocks,” says Dr. Ilyas.

 You can also score vitamin E from your diet.
-Nuts and seeds, in particular are full of nutrients including vitamins E, A, B, omega-3 fatty acids, monounsaturated fats as well as minerals and antioxidants.
-“Due to the nutritional density of nuts and seeds you can hydrate your skin, promote its elasticity, help regenerate cells and protect against free radicals,” explains Dr. Engelman.
+Nuts and seeds, in particular, are full of nutrients, including vitamins E, A, B, omega-3 fatty acids, and monounsaturated fats, as well as minerals and antioxidants.
+“Due to the nutritional density of nuts and seeds, you can hydrate your skin, promote its elasticity, help regenerate cells, and protect against free radicals,” explains Dr. Engelman.

-Olive oil is another great source of vitamin E. “In addition to vitamin E, olive oil contains monounsaturated lipids and antioxidants such as polyphenol,” says Dr. Ilyas.
-“Polyphenols have been shown to work well with sunscreen to prevent UV rays from damaging the skin and may prevent skin cancer.”
-The next time you are cooking a stir fry, use olive oil instead of canola to score some additional nutrient benefits.
+Olive oil is another great source of vitamin E. “In addition to vitamin E, olive oil contains monounsaturated lipids and antioxidants, such as polyphenols,” says Dr. Ilyas.
+“Polyphenols have been shown to work well with sunscreen to prevent UV rays from damaging the skin and may even prevent skin cancer.”
+The next time you are making a salad, use olive oil to whip up your own skin-loving salad dressing to score some additional nutrient benefits.

 Another way to score vitamin E is to take it via supplement (by mouth).
-When choosing this method, it is important to know how much you need, as the recommended amount to add to your routine is based on age.
-For most adults, Dr. Ilyas recommends 15 mg daily or 22.5 international units (IU), which you can easily get in a daily multivitamin.85
+When choosing this method, it is important to know how much you need, as the recommended amount is based on age.
+For most adults, Dr. Ilyas recommends 15 mg daily or 22.5 international units (IU), which you can easily get in a daily multivitamin.